-- 1. Select the design item in the tree first (Fig. 5.17). - 2.
-Press Design > Export as > HDF5 from menu (Fig. 5.18). - 3.
-You will be asked to provide a name for HDF5 file.
-By default, it uses the same design name with extension .h5. - 4.
-Press the Save button.
+3. You will be asked to provide a name for HDF5 file.
+By default, it uses the same design name with extension .h5.

+Fig. 5.19: HPD Desktop dialog box for saving design as HDF5 template file

+- 4. Press the Save button.
 HPD Desktop will send a request to HPD server to a new HDF5 file from design and start downloading the file as soon as it is ready. - 5.
 If exporting fails, the pop-up window will display the error message (Fig. 5.20). - 6.
 A pop-up window will confirm successful export and show the full file path to the template file.